FSipiano/newbieDictionary/README.md

     Example:
      - hello-world
      - active-multiplier
+ - snake_case: Putting an underscore between words to improve readability, and for languages where a hyphen would be interpreted as a subtract operation
+    Example:
+     - hello_world
+     - python_rocks
+ - SCREAMING_SNAKE_CASE: snake_case but louder (all caps), often used to easily distinguish macros and constants from variables
+    Example:
+     - HELLO_WORLD
+     - HOST_NAME

 #### **Git** -
 The name of a version control system.
 Involves branches and trees, pushing and pulling.
 All in all a great time.